Softly and Tenderly

 Thompson was a member of the Churches of Christ, where several of his hymns and gospel songs continue in use.
 "Softly and Tenderly" is the most widely known of his compositions and has circulated far beyond its origins in the American Restoration Movement.
-It is among the most prolifically translated gospel songs and has spread appealingly into the repertoire of various fellowships of Christendom.
+It is among the most prolifically translated gospel songs and is used throughout many denominations of Christianity.

+This hymn was sung at the funeral of Martin Luther King Junior.